felipegiacomelli/MSHtoCGNS/README.md

 *${LIBRARY_TYPE}* is the lower case library type - **shared** OR **static**

 You may also set ${MSHTOCGNS_DIR} (on your project's CMakeLists.txt) to the installation directory of MSHtoCGNS.

+---

+## Note

+For MSH file format version 4.1, geometrical entities may be associated to **none** or a **single** physical entity.
+Otherwise, the MSH reader may not work properly.